Why We No Longer Agree to Arbitrate Personal Injury Cases

-When possible, we like to arbitrate or mediate cases instead of going to trial.
+When possible, we like to arbitrate or mediate personal injury cases instead of going to trial.
 Arbitration is a form of alternative dispute resolution.
 If your accident case is arbitrated, a final decision will be issued by an arbitrator instead of a jury at trial.
 The insurance company has to agree to arbitrate and if they do not agree, we just continue with the lawsuit and will take your case to trial.

 There are many advantages to both us and the insurance company by resolving your claim through arbitration instead of trial.
 Some of the advantages of arbitration are as follows: